needle-mirror/com.unity.live-capture/Documentation~/ref-component-focus-plane-renderer.md

 ## Using Focus Plane in URP

 If you are using the Universal Render Pipeline (URP):
-- You must enable the `VirtualCameraScriptableRenderFeature` on the project's `UniversalRenderPipelineAsset`: select the **Add VirtualCameraScriptableRenderFeature render feature** button.
+- You must enable the `VirtualCameraScriptableRenderFeature` on the project's `UniversalRenderPipelineAsset` by clicking the **Add VirtualCameraScriptableRenderFeature render feature** button.
 - You must enable the **Camera Depth Texture** on the active renderer settings: press the **Activate Camera Depth Texture** button.